mdavids/rfc/content/draft-davids-forsalereg-00.md

   cityarea = "Gld"
 %%%

-{mainmatter}

-# Abstract
+.# Abstract

 This document defines a simple operational convention of using a reserved underscored node name ("\_for-sale") to indicate that the parent domain name above, is for sale.
 It has the advantage that it can be easily deployed, without affecting any running operations.
 As such, the method can be applied to a domain name that is still in full use.

+{mainmatter}

 # Introduction

-Well established services [@RFC3912; @RFC7483] exist, to find out if a domain name is registered or not.
+Well established services [@RFC3912; @RFC9083] exist, to find out if a domain name is registered or not.
 But the fact that a domain name exists does not exclude the possibility to obtain it, because it may be up for sale.

 Some registrars and various other parties offer (payed) mediation services between domain name holders and interested parties, but for a domain name that is not for sale, such services are a waste of money and time.